archatelain/code-for-eco-532/poly.md

 ## I. The Basics

 You get why you're here now.
 So how do we work with data?
 Well, if you're Rain Man, I guess you could use a piece of paper.
 For all the others, I would recommend to have a computer do the work for you.
+So how do we get the computer to do the work for us?

 Open Stata to get started.